Alokkush/property-expert/README.md

 Alternatively, you can type "none" or "no" in the image URL field to display a "No Image Available" placeholder.

+## 👤 Admin Dashboard

+The admin dashboard provides analytics and statistics for system administrators:

+### Features
+- **Property Statistics**: Total properties, users, and properties added this week
+- **Average Property Price**: System-wide average property price calculation
+- **Location Analytics**: Bar chart showing property distribution by location
+- **Time-based Analytics**: Line chart showing property additions over time
+- **Recent Properties Table**: List of recently added properties with owner information

+### Access
+- Admin access is granted to users with specific emails ("admin@propertyexpert.com" or "alokkushwaha78600@gmail.com")
+- In a production environment, admin status would be managed through a proper role system in the database

 ## 🔧 Technical Implementation

 ### Core Technologies